-For the practical qualifiers, competitors were required to work on a selection of panels carrying out various tasks, which will test the skills and abilities of a modern automotive body repair technician.
+Competitors are required to work on a selection of panels carrying out various tasks, which will test the skills and abilities of a modern automotive body repair technician.

-The competition consisted of 5 tasks lasting between 45 minutes and 2 hours each, designed to reflect the knowledge of vehicle Body Repair technicians working towards, or at, a level 3 vocational qualification.
+The competition consists of 5 tasks lasting between 45 minutes and 2 hours each, designed to reflect the knowledge of vehicle Body Repair technicians working towards, or at, a level 3 vocational qualification.

-The competition consisted mainly of carrying out a practical activity; tasks were (but were not limited to) any of the following:
+The competition consists mainly of carrying out a practical activity; tasks may be from (but are not limited to) any of the following: